ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 Consent

 - Understand voluntary consent for data use by NHSBT
   - Initial
 - All data shared as necessary
   - Initial
-- Signature of paient
+- Signature of patient
 - Date
 - Witness signature
 - Date
 - Representative signature (if necessary)